Zapfenkiller/Mojo-Config-Tool/README.md

 While the application interface is running a "#R" sequence does the same, just for some convenience.

-In case there is no valid bitstream stored to the serial FLASH, a simple command line awaits the user, otherwise the bistream is configuring the FPGA and the application function takes over communication.
+In case there is no valid bitstream stored to the serial FLASH a simple command line awaits the user.
+Otherwise the bistream is configuring the FPGA and the application function takes over communication.